-Known for her leadership and teaching in pathology and oncology massage therapy, Tracy offers popular continuing education courses for massage therapists.
+Known for her leadership and teaching in pathology and oncology massage therapy, Tracy and her staff offer popular continuing education courses for massage therapists.
 Since 1998, she has developed, taught, and continually updated Oncology Massage Therapy: Caring for Clients with Cancer.
 Thousands of massage therapists have trained with her and her staff, giving her courses and webinars outstanding reviews.
 As an educator, she integrates the heart and science of massage therapy.
 In each class and presentation, Tracy warmly welcomes and connects with health care providers, researchers, educators, and massage therapists from all levels of training.

 For over 13 years, Tracy taught physiology and pathology at the Muscular Therapy Institute (now Cortiva Institute – Boston) where she also served as Academic Dean and Chair of the Science Department.
 In 2003, the American Massage Therapy Association named her the Teacher of the Year.

 Tracy is frequently sought after as a speaker at conferences and in hospital and medical school settings.
 When organizations are developing or expanding their Complementary and Alternative Medical therapies, she often serves as a consultant about current research and working safely.
 Her signature presentations include: